-In general, cables having the characteristic impedances given in Section 9.6.3.1 are not available; however, impedances that are somewhat different are satisfactory.
-A characteristic impedance as listed in Table 12 is recommended for unshielded flat cable or twisted pair ribbon cable.
 To minimize discontinuances and signal reflections, cables of different impedances should not be used in the same bus.
-Implementations may require trade-offs in shielding effectiveness, cable length, the number of loads, transfer rates, and cost to achieve satisfactory system operation.
+Implementations may require trade-offs in shielding effectiveness, cable length, number of loads and spacing, transfer rates, and cost to achieve satisfactory system operation.
 If shielded and unshielded cables are mixed within the same SCSI bus, the effect of impedance mismatch must be carefully considered.
-Proper impedance matching is especially important in order to maintain adequate margin at FAST SCSI transfer rates.
+Proper impedance matching is especially important in order to maintain adequate margin at FAST-20 and FAST-40 SCSI transfer rates.